rblancomi/TFM_RBMI/README.md

 Course:         2021/2022
 </pre>

-The following diagram indicates the workflow to perform the analysis, including data collection and preprocessing, downstream analysis and data analysis.
+The following diagram indicates the workflow to perform the analysis, including data collection and preprocessing (yellow), downstream analysis (green) and data analysis (red).
 All the necessary code is stored in this repository, except the scripts used to generated CPTAC and CCLE preprocessed tables.

 ![GitHub Logo](workflow_diagram.png)